Monday, October 22, 2018

 The book "Illinois and the West," by A. D. Jones, Boston, 1838, contains the tradition of the Piasa (he spells it Piasau) in a somewhat different form from that of Russel but the same in substance.
 He says, "After the distribution of firearms among the Indians, bullets were substituted for arrows, and even to this day, no savage presumes to pass the spot without discharging his rifle and raising his shout of triumph.
 I visited the site in June 1838 and examined the image, and the ten thousand bullet marks on the cliff corroborate the tradition related to me in the neighborhood.

-So lately, as the Sac (Sauk) and Meskwaki (Fox) delegations passed down the river on their way to Washington, there was a general discharge of their rifles at the Piasau Bird.
+Lately, as the Sac (Sauk) and Meskwaki (Fox) delegations passed down the river on their way to Washington, their rifles were discharged at the Piasau Bird.
 On arriving at Alton, they went ashore in a body.
 They proceeded to the bluffs, where they held a Solemn war council, concluding with a splendid war dance under the cliff on which the image manifested the most exuberant joy."

 Another author says that the picture of the Piasa was visible on the rocks during 1844 and '45.
 A few years after this, the face of the Bluff was gradually quarried away to make lime, and about the time our civil war commenced, all traces of the ancient picture had disappeared.